hkolbeck/kotlin-pixelblaze-client/README.md

 --------------------------

 Pixelblaze offers a utility to discover controllers on your local network if that network is connected to the internet.
 To do so, use the `Discovery` class.
-If you call `getDiscovery()` it will use the same HTTP client as the Pixelblaze instance.
-If you need an instance with its own client or without creating a Pixelblaze instance, its constructor is also exposed

 ```kotlin
 val pixelblaze = Pixelblaze.default()